ENCCS/veloxchem-workshop/content/x-ray-cpp.rst

     On Beskow this will take around 9 minutes so please make sure that you specify a proper walltime limit in the job script.

-- Plot the spectrum
+- Plot and analyse the spectrum

     The absorption spectrum will be printed at the end of the output file.
+Compare this to the results provided in notebooks/cpp_analysis/cpp_vlx.ipynb, where analysis of polarization dependence and the association of features to chemically unique atoms is also available.
+Results for a smaller system
+    (vinylfluoride) is also available.

 - Run scalability test

     Run the CPP calculation on fewer number of nodes and plot the speedup with